Commonwealth-leased vehicles are provided to parliamentarians through the whole-of-government fleet provider, currently sgfleet.

 - processing quotes and orders

-- paying reimbursements for out-of-pocket costs (such as when a fuel card is lost or not working)
+- paying reimbursements for out-of-pocket costs (such as when a fuel or charge card is lost or not working)

 - contacting parliamentarians and their staff regarding due and overdue servicing

 Anyone may drive your PPV with your authorisation.

 You may authorise others who are assisting you to drive your SDV for the conduct of your parliamentary business – including an employee, a family member or a volunteer.

 There is no requirement to notify MaPS or the fleet provider of those nominated to drive your vehicle.